marcel-gerber/ChessEngine/README.md

 # ChessEngine

-This a basic bitboard UCI Chess Engine for learning purposes.
-So this is for beginners who might want to start with chess programming like me.
-I don't plan on integrating new big features in the future (like several pruning techniques), because I want this project to stay basic.
-I may fork this project in the future and start building a stronger engine.
+This a basic bitboard UCI chess engine for learning purposes.
+I started this project because I got interested in chess programming.
+It is intended for beginners who, like me, are looking to get started with chess programming.
+I don't plan on integrating any major new features (like several pruning techniques), because I want to keep this project simple.
+In the future, I may fork this project and work on developing a stronger engine.

 ## Acknowledgements